BastianVIA/SEP6/README.md

 4. Ændre "TMDBApiKey" under connection strings i appsettings til jeres Api key.
 5. Build og run projektet

+## Additional Info
+We have secret data in this github, like connectionstring to our Azure Database and API key to TMDB.
+These should ofcourse NOT be here, but in an Azure Key Vault, but because of a RBAC permission error, we did not manage to create one.

 ## External Dependencies
 - [MediatR](https://www.nuget.org/packages/MediatR)